September 19, 2022

 Don't forget to bring your TriHealth ID badge!

-COMING SOON: TriHealth Employee Health will be offering a bivalent COVID-19 booster to team members between October 3 - November 4.
-For more information on where to receive a COVID-19 booster, and how to schedule an arrival time to receive a COVID-19 booster, please visit the COVID-19 Vaccination Information page.
+Beginning October 3rd, the flu vaccination clinic locations at Good Samaritan and Bethesda North Outpatient Imaging will expand to offer both flu and COVID booster vaccinations.
+For more information on where to receive a COVID-19 booster and how to schedule an arrival time to receive a COVID-19 booster, please visit the COVID-19 Vaccination Information page.

 Employee Health Vaccination Clinic Schedules